ivan-fan-dk/Arithmetic_Problems/update.md

 ## v.1.5.1 (2024-01-24)
 - **NEW FEATURE**: **Vectors** questions are added to the website.
 - UX: Whitespaces from both ends of user's input are ignored automatically.
-- For developer: `imgResponse` function is added.
+- For developer: `imgResponse` function is added. `stylezh.css` is simplified.
 ## v.1.5.0 (2023-12-20)
 - **NEW FEATURE**: **Unit conversion** questions are added to the website.
 Unit types includes **length, area, volume, mass, time, speed**.
 - Scientific notation is supported.